-Warning: Due to limitations of the Airtable API, do not use commas in any of the options for multiple select fields.
+Warning: Due to limitations of the Airtable API, it is currently not possible to use commas in any of the options for multiple select fields.
 This may confuse Pyrtable in some operations and may cause data loss!

 This property follows collections.abc.Iterable and collections.abc.MutableSet semantics, so the following operations are allowed: